pr0ggrammer/project2/readme.md

 # New Project
-This project was created in local system. created by Tanvi Jabare learning to push files
+This project was created in local system.
+Created by Tanvi Jabare.
+I'm learning to push files from local system to github. learning to add and commit at the same time